 Hello music lovers from all over!

-With travel and music being lifelong passions, I have nurtured the idea of Travel With Your Ears™ for a long time, and have finally taken the plunge to start looking after this idea seriously...but first a bit of background for context.
+With travel and music being lifelong passions, I have nurtured the idea of Travel With Your Ears™ for a long time, and have finally taken the plunge in 2016 to start looking after this idea seriously...but first a bit of background for context.

 Of French and Peruvian heritage, growing in both countries with a strong liking for Andean folklore and music, listening to Cuban Son and Cumbia alongside rock and pop as a teen, and being a distant relative of the Condor Pasa composer, I was naturally drawn to develop an interest for all sorts of music from around the world.